Quick Summary

 Folder Structure of Flutter BLoC Simple Example

-Want to have easy and hustle-free Flutter application development?
+Want to have easy, scalable, and hustle-free Flutter application development?

 Bacancy is here for you!
-Contact us to hire Flutter developer to fulfill your project requirements efficiently with commendable problem-solving skills.
+Contact us to hire Flutter developer who will efficiently fulfill your project requirements and have commendable problem-solving skills.

 Understanding BLoC Concepts: Events and States

-To understand how bloc works, we need to know what are events and states.
+To understand how it works, we need to know what events and states with this Flutter BLoC tutorial.

-• Events: events are an application’s inputs (like button_press to load images, text inputs, or any other user input that our app may hope to receive).
+• Events: It is an application’s inputs (like button_press to load images, text inputs, or any other user input that our app may hope to receive).

-• States: States are simply the application’s state, which can be changed in response to the event received.
+• States: It simply the application’s state, which can be changed in response to the event received.

 Bloc manages these events and states, i.e., it takes a stream of Events and transforms them into a stream of States as output.